 Eligibility Process and Documentation Guidelines

-Student Disability Services (SDS) follows a process to determine eligibility for reasonable and appropriate accommodations.
+Student Accessibility Services (SAS) follows a process to determine eligibility for reasonable and appropriate accommodations.
 The eligibility process is aligned with best practice and subscribes to current legal precedent in accordance with the Americans with Disabilities Act Amendments Act (ADAAA).
 The process is individualized and interactive and begins with a student's self report.

 - Student Self-Report

-To determine a student's eligibility for disability-related accommodations students must first self-report their disability and accommodation needs to SDS.
-Completing the SDS Confidential Registration Form fulfills the self-reporting requirement.
+To determine a student's eligibility for disability-related accommodations students must first self-report their disability and accommodation needs to SAS.
+Completing the SAS Registration Form does not fulfill the self-reporting requirement.
 It provides students an opportunity to describe firsthand how their disability impacts them in the current educational environment, types of accommodations previously received, and those they anticipate may be needed.
 Students may include supplemental information as appropriate.

 - Direct Observation and Interaction

-Secondly, SDS encourages students to participate in an intake meeting once the form(s) and other relevant documentation have been submitted to SDS.
-An interactive conversation between SDS and the student is often invaluable to the process.
+Secondly, SAS encourages students to participate in a Welcome Meeting once the form(s) and other relevant documentation have been submitted to SAS.
+An interactive conversation between SAS and the student is often invaluable to the process.